 Any unwanted touching or causing fear of physical injury is a criminal act.
 Michigan criminal laws provide for an immediate arrest of an abuser.
 Although uncommon, it is also possible for one spouse to sue the other spouse for civil damages.
 These monetary damages can be settled within a divorce action as part of the property settlement or a seperate lawsuit can be filed against the abuser.

 A personal protection order (PPO) can be obtained when two parties have lived together and serious problems now exist between them.
 Problems can be defined as physical violence, harassment or stalking.
 The PPO can prevent an individual from entering the property where the aggrieved person lives or works, removing the aggrieved person’s minor children, harassing or stalking the aggrieved party, or physically harming or threatening to harm the aggrieved party.

-If you have questions regarding personal protection orders, we encourage you to contact Barberi law.
+If you have questions regarding personal protection orders, we encourage you to contact the family law legal team at Barberi Law.
 We will send you a free copy of Mr. Barberi’s book, which details several of the most common questions and concerns that other clients have had regarding abusive spouses and domestic violence.
 If you would like to schedule a consultation to discuss your specific situation, call (989) 546-7124, or complete our online contact form.Contact Us Today!